kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/topics/crd-changes/v1alpha7-to-v1alpha8.md

 Please note that currently `managedSubnets` can only hold one element.

+#### Addition of allocationPools

+In v1alpha8, an `AllocationPools` property is introduced to `OpenStackCluster.Spec.ManagedSubnets`.
+When specified, OpenStack subnet created by CAPO will have the given values set as the `allocation_pools` property.
+This allows users to make sure OpenStack will not allocate some IP ranges in the subnet automatically.
+If the subnet is precreated and configured, CAPO will ignore `AllocationPools` property.

 #### Change to managedSecurityGroups

 The field `managedSecurityGroups` is now a pointer to a `ManagedSecurityGroups` object rather than a boolean.